TheresaLui/SelfHelpContent_v2/articles/problemscopingques.virtual-machines.configsetup/problemscoping-configsetup-rds.md

                     "id": "upd_store",
                     "order": 3,
                     "controlType": "dropdown",
-                    "displayLabel": "Where would be/are the UPD stored?", "watermarkText": "Choose an option",
+                    "displayLabel": "Where would be the UPD stored?", "watermarkText": "Choose an option",
                     "dropdownOptions": [
                         {